Our Talk With Meir Statman

 The field has become very popular in the last decade, and much of the focus is now on whether ESG returns are higher or lower than the returns of conventional alternatives.
 This focus on utilitarian benefits and costs is natural in finance, yet it misses the heart of ESG, which is in expressive and emotional benefits.

-This underlies my notion that the ESG movement has lost its heart, its good way, and my desire to see it return to its good way.
+This underlies my notion that the ESG movement may have lost its heart, its good way, and my desire to see it return to its good way.

 What do you think is the biggest change in the industry that you’ve seen over the past 30 years?

-One thing that sticks in my mind is an SRI in the Rockies conference I was invited to speak at in the 1990s.
+One thing that sticks in my mind is a Socially Responsible Investing (SRI) in the Rockies conference I was invited to speak at in the 1990s.
 It is now simply called the SRI Conference.

 The number of people that were interested in ESG investing at the time was very small but they were very passionate about it.